EDMO® Stands for Equity

 When you design for equity internally, you inevitably bump up against inequities externally.
 Our online curriculum is a great example.
 We know many fortunate kids have a PC or Mac.
 We also know many kids only have a district-provided Chromebook or smartphone.
 So every day we offer multiple sessions for every type of device.
 Sadly, we also know some kids don’t have any technology or internet access.
 Will we stop creating high-quality learning programs because of it?
 Nope.
 Will we partner with people in power to overcome the digital divide?
 Yup.

 We’re going to keep pushing ourselves to find more equity edges, both internally and externally.
 As we encounter them, we’ll call them out publicly.
 We’ve got a long way to go.
 We’ll need help from parents and partners if we’re going to create real systemic change during this crisis.

 Good Living Wages

-Restaurant industry workers and camp industry workers have a lot in common.
+Restaurant industry workers and out-of-school time industry workers have a lot in common.
 Both are service-oriented and most make minimum wage (or very close to it).
-We want to to be part of the change to create good living wages for people who choose the noble profession of helping raise the children of others.
+We want to be part of the change to create living wages for people who choose the noble profession of helping raise the children of others.
 We believe youth development professionals are worth more than the bare minimum.
 With the support of parents and partners who stand for equity, we can shift this old paradigm and create a new one that values teachers, after school workers and summer camp staff who dedicate their lives to helping children reach their full potential.